Erin go Bragh GAA: Re-emergence of Erin go Bragh 1986

-Erin go Bragh celebrated 125 years of the GAA on 10 May 2009, holding a Lá na gClub (Club Day) in Hazelbury Park.
-Members of the club and people from the locality, young and old were invited down to participate in juvenile and adult games of football and hurling.
-The club also held a puck fada and cic fada competition, a bonny baby competition, penalty competition.
-The pitch was blessed by local priest Father Eugene McCarthy before the day got underway.
-The club announced that approval in principle had been secured for the placing of temporary juvenile dressing room facilities on a site adjacent to Mary Mother of Hope, National School, Littlepace in 2009.
-The club featured in a newscast by local channel City TV during its juvenile hurling summer camp in August 2009.
+Erin go Bragh celebrated 125 years of the GAA on 10 May 2009, holding a club day (Lá na gClub) in Hazelbury Park.
+Members of the club and people from the locality were invited to participate in juvenile and adult games of football and hurling.
+Also in 2009, the club announced that approval in principle had been secured for the placing of temporary juvenile dressing room facilities on a site adjacent to Mary Mother of Hope, National School, Littlepace.
 The club launched a monthly newsletter in September 2009.